-The underwriters have an option to buy up to an additional 1,566,000 shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional shares from the company to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by the company.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,566,000 additional shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.